Formlabs/Hackathon-2021-CheckMeet/doc/QuickStart.md

 #### Get the source

-You can either clone this repository, or grab it as a .zip file from [here](https://github.com/Formlabs/hackathon-2021-i-am-on-a-meeting-sign/archive/refs/heads/master.zip).
+You can either clone this repository, or grab it as a .zip file from [here][source-archive].

 #### Install pipenv